 - The loss of income suffered by the family

-What is the Deadline for Filing a Claim?
+What is the Time Limit for Filing a Wrongful Death Claim in Pennsylvania?

 State law requires that you file a wrongful death lawsuit within two years of the date of death in order to preserve your legal claim to compensation.
 This time limit is known as the “statute of limitations.”
 Additionally, you may need to take immediate action in order to preserve evidence that supports your wrongful death claim.
 It is in your best interests to consult with a wrongful death attorney as soon as possible in order to determine what steps must be taken to preserve the evidence and file a claim.